ms/buildtogether.tech/fairness/index.md

 have indicated how much experience someone had using C or Pascal in the 1980s, but they have no more to do with on-the-job performance than the essay questions used by Ivy League schools have to do with your ability to learn.
-When [April Christina Curley][curley-april] began coaching Black students how to prepare for interviews with Google that included questions like these the company shut her down, even though schools like Stanford had been running coaching sessions for their students for years <cite>Tiku2021</cite>.
+When [April Christina Curley][curley-april], a recruiter at Google, began coaching Black students how to prepare for interviews with Google that included questions like these the company shut her down, even though schools like Stanford had been running coaching sessions for their students for years <cite>Tiku2021</cite>.

 <cite>Behroozi2019,Behroozi2020a,Behroozi2020b</cite> summarize many other
 things that often go wrong in hiring, from interviewers not knowing which job